Disney World Dining Changes

 4. Search by Meals, Not by Exact Times

 When checking for availability, search by meals instead of exact times.
-You’ll have a greater chance at finding a reservation if you use the more broad “meal times” instead of exact times.
+You’ll have a greater chance at finding a reservation if you use the broader “meal times” filter instead of exact times.

-Inside the “Check Availability” box there is a drop-down menu that will say Breakfast, Lunch, Dinner (if the restaurant isn’t open for a particular meal, that meal won’t show up in the menu).
-If there is a time available there will be a button with the time available that you can click to reserve your spot.
+Inside the “Check Availability” box there is a drop-down menu that will say Breakfast, Lunch, Dinner.
+If the restaurant isn’t open for a particular meal, that meal won’t show up in the menu.
+If there is an available time slot there will be a button with the time available that you can click to reserve your spot.